 A number of resources are available to help member bodies fill any identified gaps in skills or knowledge:

-— Training and other materials are available from the ISO Central Secretariat or IEC Central Office to ensure the effectiveness of the various roles in conducting/attending meetings, including understanding key concepts.
+— Training and other materials are available from the ISO Central Secretariat or IEC Secretariat to ensure the effectiveness of the various roles in conducting/attending meetings, including understanding key concepts.

-— To help train experts, it may be useful to schedule committee pre-sessions and information on existing resources before or in conjunction with committee plenaries.
+— To help train Experts, it may be useful to schedule committee pre-sessions and information on existing resources before or in conjunction with committee plenaries.

-— The support of the Technical Programme Manager or Technical Officer, particularly in the case of new committees, is available to train leaders and experts.
+— The support of the Technical Programme Manager or Technical Officer, particularly in the case of new committees, is available to train leaders and Experts.
 In the case of new committees, the Technical Programme Manager or Technical Officer should attend the first meeting to provide an overall introduction of ISO or IEC and its processes.

 — In ISO Exchange programmes could also be organized between member bodies or with the ISO Central Secretariat.
 Member bodies may also wish to consider twinnings.